IRC-SPHERE/sphere-challenge/README.md

 All use of the data must cite the following:

-Twomey N. and Diethe M. and Kull M. and Woznowski P. and Flach P. and Craccock I. _The SPHERE Challenge: Activity Recognition with Multimodal Sensor Data_.
+Twomey N. and Diethe M. and Kull M. and Camplani M. and Hannuna S. and Fafoutis X. and Zhu N. and Woznowski P. and Flach P. and Craccock I. _The SPHERE Challenge: Activity Recognition with Multimodal Sensor Data_.
 2016.

 This dataset has an associated homepage (http://irc-sphere.ac.uk/sphere-challenge/home), with the following pages